John Jensen: Why Arsenal weren’t boring, THAT bung, Venky’s & more

 Graham’s tenure at Arsenal would end in 1995 when he was sacked for his role in English football’s bung scandal, eventually being fined and banned from football for a year by the Football Association for his offences.

 It was revealed that Graham had taken over £400,000 in payments from Norwegian agent Rune Hauge during negotiations to sign Jensen and Pal Lydersen.
 Jensen recalls it as a surreal time.

 “It didn’t really affect me because it was between the manager and Rune Hauge, but we were surprised that our manager had been punished for taking money,” he says.

 “I had nothing to do with anything and what happened between those two I do not know, but George clearly made some mistakes and was punished.
 As players you just have to keep going.”

-Jensen would eventually leave Arsenal in the summer of 1996, returning to Brondby in Denmark where he had previously won four league titles and was named Danish Player of the year.
+Jensen eventually left Arsenal in the summer of 1996, returning to Brondby in Denmark where he had previously won four league titles and was named Danish Player of the year.